nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 accept early data if the negotiated Token Binding key parameter does not match the parameter from the initial connection.
 This is the same behavior as ALPN and SNI extensions.

+If 0-RTT data is being sent with Token Binding using a PSK obtained out-of-band, then the Token Binding key parameter to use with that PSK must also be provisioned to both parties, and only that key parameter must be used with that PSK.

 ### Replay Protection Indication Extension